mmalvarez/eth-isabelle/POPL2020-artifact-README.md

 that Lem loads the correct set of library files (otherwise it may attempt to generate code that is incompatible with Isabelle2018)

-Navigate back to the root of this repository ("eth-isabelle") and run `make lem-thy` to create the `.thy` files that Elle depends on
+Navigate back to the root of this repository and run `make lem-thy` to create the `.thy` files that Elle depends on

 ## Inspecting The Proofs